gymadarasz/router/README.md

-# router
+# Router
-Simple Web Application Router Class
+Fast and Simple Web Application Router Class

 ### Why would I use this over illuminate/routing or symfony/routing?
 - Could you write a comparison?